prime31/Odin-Sublime-Text-Plugin/README.md

 # Odin-Sublime-Text-Plugin

 Syntax highlighting, autocompletion, and Goto Symbol/Anything/Definition for the Odin language in Sublime Text 3.
 This is a pretty hacked together mess but it may provide a modicum of assistance for helping to learn Odin.
 The build command will only work if the `odin` executable is globally available in your PATH.
+Also note that autocomplete will look for Odin's core and shared folders only in ~/Odin for now.

 ## Installation